-15 Criminal sanctions
+Criminal sanctions

 What, if any, criminal sanctions are there for cartel activity?
-Are there maximum and minimum sanctions?

 Under the current Austrian competition regime cartels do not, in principle, trigger criminal sanctions.
 However, cartel behaviour may, in particular, qualify as bid rigging or fraud (or both), being criminal offences (sections 168b and 146 et seq of the Austrian Criminal Code, respectively).